Alpha Herculis

-Alpha Herculis (α Herculis, abbreviated Alpha Her, α Her), also designated 64 Herculis, is a multiple star system in the constellation of Hercules.
+Alpha Herculis (α Herculis, abbreviated Alpha Her, α Her), also designated Rasalgethi and 64 Herculis, is a multiple star system in the constellation of Hercules.
 Appearing as a single point of light to the naked eye, it is resolvable into a number of components through a telescope.
 It has a combined apparent magnitude of 3.08, although the brightest component is variable in brightness.
 Based on parallax measurements obtained during the Hipparcos mission, it is approximately 360 light-years (110 parsecs) distant from the Sun.
+It is also close to another bright star Rasalhague in the vicinity.

 System

 Alpha Herculis is a triple star system.
-The primary (brightest) of the three stars, designated α1 Herculis or α Herculis A, is a pulsating variable star on the asymptotic giant branch (AGB), and is the second nearest AGB star after Mira.
+The primary (brightest) of the three stars, designated α1 Herculis or α Herculis A, is a pulsating variable star on the asymptotic giant branch (AGB).
 The primary star forms a visual binary pair with a second star, which is itself a spectroscopic binary.